horia141/horia141.github.io/_posts/2024-01-17-stripe-vs-bolt.md

 **Efficiency was not a focus for Stripe until very recently**.
 Growth was the main focus historically.
 2023 changed it to sustainable growth, like it did for the rest of the industry.
 Bolt on the other hand was efficiency-minded from the start and ran a very tight ship.
 We tended to move a bit slower, but rarely had to come back to systems to make them scale or make them more efficient.
-Metaphorically, Stripe merely adopted the dark, but Bolt was born into it.
+As [Bane put it](https://www.youtube.com/watch?v=F157geaXp_w), Stripe merely adopted the dark, but Bolt was born into it.

 **Bonus - Stripe loves acryonyms and codenames**.
 Seems like every team, project, or program has its own codename.
 Makes it easy to speak about `project turnip` instead of `migration to new storage format that somehow has implications for accounting`.
 But it